NonaSuomy/WirePodVectorCommandHomeAssistant/README.md

 Download the gguf file from acon96/Home-3B-v2-GGUF and Home-3B-v2.q8_0.gguf for max GPU potential in the text-generation-webui.

+Select the reload button when it is done downloading (2.8G) the file Home-3B-v2.q8_0.gguf should show up in the Model list then hit Load and Save settings.

 ![image](https://github.com/NonaSuomy/WirePodVectorCommandHomeAssistant/assets/1906575/8899f18c-a6af-4ba8-87b2-ed9719de7820)

 Performance of running the model on a Raspberry Pi